 To provide different content per language:

-- Go to Managed Topics
+- Go to Build > Knowledge > Managed Topics tab

 - Create or edit a topic